 There are variants of OTG drives that have multiple ports despite their size.
 Most of the OTG drives that I see in the market have a USB-A port too.
 It allows you to copy files to your PC much faster.

 However, you must carefully buy OTG drives.
 Cheap OTG drives get frequent file corruption, which is totally a bummer.
-Beware, you might lose all those precious moments in an instant file corruption occurred.
+Beware, you might lose all those precious moments in an instant file corruption occurs.

 Option 6: Cheap flash drive + OTG Cable